The Primary Years Programme (PYP)

 What do we want students to know?

 - Social Studies

-Students are taught through a combination of transdisciplinary unit of inquiry – six per year and standalone subject specific units.
+Students are taught through a combination of transdisciplinary (where learning goes across, over and beyond traditional subjects) units of inquiry – six per year (four units in Year One) and standalone subject specific units.
 All science and social studies is included in the units of inquiry.
 These inquiries are organized within six transdisciplinary themes:

 - Who We Are

 - Where We Are in Place and Time